Rush/Font-Awesome-SVG-PNG/README.md

 - Font-Awesome-SVG-PNG is licensed under the MIT license

 ## How to use?
 You may use already generated icons in `white` and `black` directories.
-You also generate your own set:
+You can also generate your own set:

+Note: you need to have a command `rsvg-convert` available.

 Install by `npm install -g font-awesome-svg-png`: